briansingh-mdsol/CMP/README.md

 .
 +-- CMP-MCC132876.ps1
 +-- work
-|   +-- trainingj4.mdsol.com.json
+|   +-- test01.fake.mdsol.com.json
 |   +-- test02.fake.mdsol.com.json
 ```

-### "work" folder file
+### "work" folder json file
-- Each site to be patched will have its own file
+- Each site to be patched will have its own json file
-- The file name will be the name of the site followed by the .json extension e.g trainingj4.mdsol.com.json
+- The file name will be the name of the site followed by the .json extension e.g test01.fake.mdsol.com.json
 - Content of file:
 ```
 {